-Homer Ranch protects 1,819 acres of working landscape along a mile stretch of beautiful Dry Creek in Lemon Cove, just northeast of Woodlake.
+Homer Ranch Preserve protects 1,819 acres of working landscape along a mile stretch of beautiful Dry Creek in Lemon Cove, just northeast of Woodlake.

 The ranch is home to a significant portion of one of the largest, healthiest and last remaining sycamore alluvial woodlands in the world and extensive blue oak woodlands.
-The area serves as a critical wildlife corridor for a variety of species such as resident and migratory birds, mule deer and mountain lion, and provides an important link between Dry Creek and conserved land to the northeast.
+The area serves as a critical wildlife corridor for a variety of species such as resident and migratory birds, mule deer, and mountain lion, and provides an important link between Dry Creek and conserved land to the northeast.

 Homer Ranch History

 SRT purchased this property in 2004 from Stephanie and Richard Homer, whose great, great grandparents homesteaded the area in the late 1800’s.
 To serve both nature and the community, SRT manages the ranch to protect rare habitat, allow for livestock grazing and to provide public education and enjoyment.
 To learn more about Homer Ranch, read the Homer Ranch success story.

 If you'd like to visit Homer Ranch Preserve...

 Unless drought conditions prevent doing so, Homer Ranch Preserve reopens annually on November 1 on WEEKENDS ONLY, from sunrise to sunset.
 This SRT preserve closes every summer on June 1 due to fire danger.
 However, closure dates are subject to change based on conditions.

 Dogs are allowed on leash with owners picking up and taking out any waste.
 Check our online calendar or sign up for our SRT Currents quarterly online newsletter on the Home Page to learn about public programs and special events at Homer Ranch.
 Parking is provided along with an information kiosk and trails.